Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

 \subsection{Localization}

 In this subsection we begin to explain how we localize $\cA$ over~$X$.
-The fundamental input is that the closed points of $X$ are in bijection with the blocks of $\cA^{\ladm}_{\cO}.$
+The fundamental input is that the closed points of $X$ are in bijection with the blocks of $\cA^{\ladm}$, which was established in Proposition~\ref{bijection with blocks}.
+We work in the same generality as that result, and accordingly we let~$A$ denote a complete Noetherian local $\cO$-algebra, with residue field~$k$, and write~$X_A \coloneq X \otimes_\bF k$.

-\begin{df} If $Y$ is a closed subset of~$X$, then we let $\cA_Y$ denote the subcategory of $\cA$ consisting of those representations all of whose irreducible subquotients lie in a block corresponding to a closed point of $Y$. \end{df} We refer to Appendix~\ref{sec: cat theory background} for the basic definitions and properties of localizing categories. \begin{lemma} The subcategory~$\cA_Y$ is localizing. \end{lemma} \begin{proof} To see that~$\cA_Y$ is a Serre subcategory, it suffices to check that given an exact sequence
+\begin{df} If $Y$ is a closed subset of~$X_A$, then we let $\cA_{A, Y}$, resp.\ $\cA_{A, Y}^{\ladm}$, denote the subcategory of $\cA_A$, resp.\ $\cA_A^{\ladm}$, consisting of those representations each of whose irreducible subquotients lies in the union of the blocks corresponding under Proposition~\ref{bijection with blocks} to the closed points of~$Y$.
+We write ~$\cA_Y$ for~$\cA_{\cO,Y}$.
+We write~$i_{Y, *}: \cA_{A, Y} \to \cA_A$ for the inclusion functor. \end{df}

+We now establish that~~$\cA_{A, Y}$ is localizing; we refer to Appendix~\ref{app: localizing cats} for the basic definitions and properties of localizing categories.

+\begin{lemma} The subcategories~$\cA_{A, Y} \to \cA_A$ and $\cA_{A, Y}^{\ladm} \to \cA_A^{\ladm}$ are localizing. \end{lemma} \begin{proof} We give the proof in the smooth case; the same argument works in the locally admissible case.
+To see that~$\cA_{A, Y}$ is a Serre subcategory, it suffices to check that given an exact sequence